JulianFriedl/challenge-bot/README.md

 # challenge-bot
-A bot for discord, that connects to strava api and retrieves and evaluates certain data for an internal strava challenge between friends.
-It uses OAuth 2.0 to authenticate with the Strava API and obtain access tokens on behalf of the users.
-It also uses a Flask web server to handle the redirect from the Strava authorization page.
+A bot for discord, that connects to strava api and retrieves and evaluates certain data for a strava challenge between friends.
+It authenticates the Strava API access using Oauth2.
+After the user grants permission to the bot it uses a Flask web server to handle the redirect from the Strava authorization page and extracts the code.

 ## Requirements